Home Cruise lines Holland America Line Norwegian fjords Nieuw Statendam Rotterdam Saturday, October 31, 2026

 Alesund

-Alesund is a seaport, known for its extraordinary collection of Art Nouveau architecture.
-Come here to see a huge variety of creative decorations on the fronts of the buildings.
-Climb the 418 steps to the top of Mount Aksla and you will be rewarded with an unforgettable view.
+It is a seaport, and it is known for its extraordinary concentration of Art Nouveau architecture which will make you discover a great variety of fanciful ornaments on the fronts of the buildings.
+Climb the 418 steps to the top of Mount Aksla and you will be rewarded with an unforgettable panorama.

 Ålesund is a natural starting point for an active holiday with a beautiful coastline and cliffs, deep valleys, fjords and spectacular mountains.
 It is also a great place for children, offering a series of exciting experiences for the whole family, from seeing the fish and penguins at the Atlanterhavsparken aquarium, to the exciting Barnas Lekeland Children's Playland, to travelling back in time at the open-air Sunnmøre Museum or the Nouveau Art Centre.